joelr/developer.everydayhero.com/content/metadata.md

 ### Parameters

 token : _required_ **string**<br/>
+Scope for the data specified.

 type : _required_ **string**<br/>
+The object type (Page, Campaign, etc).

 id : _required_ **integer**<br/>
+ID of the object of this type you would like to set a value for.

 key : _required_ **string**<br/>
+The key you would like to set a value for.

 value : _required_ **string**<br/>
+The value for this key.

 ### Example